Screen-Time Support Initiative Registration form

 What does it involve?

 We have developed a series of vlogs and associated factsheets for DIP community members, to provide education on how to develop appropriate patterns of screen use during Term 2, in Australia.
-We will also be available to provide optional support via a closed WhatsApp support group on Tuesdays and Fridays each week during this term.
-The groups will run for 3 weeks at a time.
-The aim of the group is to provide support for families to make one small change, and to share their setbacks and successes with others in the group.
+We will also be available to provide optional support via a closed Zoom support group once a fortnight on Fridays during the school term.
+The groups will run for 2 months at a time.
+The aim of the group is to provide support for families to make small in-roads, and to share their setbacks and successes with others in the group.

 Is this a therapy program?